Macroscopic Imprints of a Discrete Vacuum Deriving the CMB Hemispherical Power Asymmetry from K = 12 Crystallization Kinematics

 3D

-= c), forcing the 2D causal phase front to propagate superluminally
+), so the 2D causal phase front propagates superluminally at

 front